Skip to main content

 Connect with an authentication protocol

-Signicat eID Hub provides authentication as a service, thus acting as the single point of integration between your application and the eID providers.
-To authenticate your end-users, you connect your application to the eID Hub using an authentication protocol.
+The Signicat eID and Wallet Hub provides authentication as a service, thus acting as the single point of integration between your application and a selection of eIDs.
+To authenticate your end-users, you connect your application to the eID and Wallet Hub using an authentication protocol.

 The role of Signicat

-Note that you only need to connect to the eID Hub servers.
-In the background, Signicat handles the connection to the eID providers separately, therefore acting as a message broker between your application and the eID providers.
+Note that you only need to connect to the eID and Wallet Hub servers.
+In the background, Signicat handles the connection to the eIDs separately, therefore acting as a message broker between your application and the eIDs.

 Choose a protocol

-The eID Hub supports the following authentication protocols:
+The eID and Wallet Hub supports the following authentication protocols:

 Choosing a protocol